onqtam/headjack/src/topics.md

 ██████████████████████████████████████████████████████████████████████████████
 # cryptohistory
 ██████████████████████████████████████████████████████████████████████████████

+The highest standards of history are permanence and authenticity

 - point: with AI being democratized - authenticity & a ledger of record will be more important than ever.